Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/G6-16-aptamer.md

     <h3><a href="https://pubmed.ncbi.nlm.nih.gov/22814430/" target="_blank" style="color:#520049">2012</a></h3>
   </div>
   <div class="body">
-    <p>Robert Vaughan et al. showed that RNAs can bind directly to the active site cleft of the NS3 protease domain (NS3P) and inhibit proteolysis of peptide substrates.
+    <p>Kao, C. C. et al. showed that RNAs can bind directly to the active site cleft of the NS3 protease domain (NS3P) and inhibit proteolysis of peptide substrates.
 RNAs that are less apt to form intramolecular structures have a stronger inhibitory activity than RNAs with more stable base paired regions<sup>[<a href="#ref8" style="color:#520049">8</a>]</sup></p>
   </div>
  </div>
 </div>